razmishra/DSA-Java/Assignments/LinkedList/Singly_Linked_List_Questions.md

 Input: 1 -> 2 -> 3 -> 4 -> 5
 Output: 5 -> 4 -> 3 -> 2 -> 1
 ```

-### Explanation:
-Iteratively reverse the `next` pointer of each node so it points to the previous node instead of the next.
-Keep track of three pointers — `prev`, `curr`, and `nextNode`.

 ---

 ## 4. Detect Cycle in a Linked List